5tnvan/vtastic/_pages/conduct.md

 ## `What's not allowed`

-Asking for or sharing sexually implicit and explicit photos is a violation of [@vtastic](https://vantastic.site) Code of Conduct.
+Asking for sexually implicit and explicit photos is a violation of Code of Conduct.
+Sharing sexually implicit and explicit photos is a violation of Code of Conduct.

 <br>

-Harmful behaviour and repeated violations will result in a permanent ban and/or being reported to law enforcement.
+Repeated violations will result in a permanent ban and.